ruby-amqp/rubybunny.info/articles/connecting.md

  * Unintentional file descriptor sharing
  * The fact that a [forked child process only inherits one thread](http://bit.ly/fork-and-threads) and therefore the EventMachine thread is not inherited

-To avoid both problems, start the EventMachine reactor and AMQP connection *after* the master process forks workers.
+To avoid both problems, connect to RabbitMQ *after* the master process forks workers.
 The master Unicorn process never serves HTTP requests and usually does not need to hold a RabbitMQ connection.
 Next, let us see how to connect to the broker after Unicorn forks a worker.

 Unicorn lets you specify a configuration file to use.
 In that file you define a callback that Unicorn runs after it forks worker process(es):